AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 - Resources within the same group MUST use the role to differentiate themselves.
 - Roles MUST be unique within the same group.
-- Roles SHOULD be used to index a sender or a receiver inside a group and it SHOULD be easy to sort on alphanumerical values (example: "... audio 09, audio 10, audio 11")
+- Roles SHOULD be used to index a sender or a receiver inside a group and so nodes SHOULD make it easy to sort on alphanumerical values (example: ..., 'audio 09', 'audio 10', 'audio 11', ...)
 - Group roles SHOULD be easy to read and long IDs such as UUIDs SHOULD be avoided.

 NOTE: There are no standard roles (or reserved role names) defined in this document.
-However this may be defined in the future inside the NMOS parameters register.
+However these may be defined in the future inside the NMOS parameters register.

 #### optional-group-scope rules